-Please fill out this form to register for the webinar:
+Please fill out this form to watch the recording:

 Would you like to receive special offers, product updates, and event news from 3D Systems?
 By clicking "Yes", you agree to receive follow-up email or phone communications from 3D Systems or our partners.
 You can also choose to opt out of communications at any time.
 Please click here to view our Privacy Policy or click here to manage your Preferences.

-Join us for an insightful discussion on how QuickCast Air™ is revolutionizing 3D printed investment casting patterns.
-This webinar will explain the challenges traditional wax patterns face in mass production, and how QuickCast Air addresses these issues to make 3D printing a more viable, cost-effective solution.
+Join us for an insightful discussion on how QuickCast Air™ is transforming 3D printed investment casting patterns.
+This webinar will explain the challenges faced when using traditional wax patterns, and how QuickCast Air lowers the cost curve to make 3D printed patterns competitive with wax patterns for the right applications at significantly higher quantities.

 Why Attend?

-• Learn how QuickCast Air™ reduces material usage by over 30%, significantly cutting both production time and resin costs.
+• Learn how QuickCast Air™ reduces resin material usage by over 30%, significantly cutting both production time and cost.

-• Discover how this innovative approach leverages advanced structural optimization techniques to enhance material efficiency and structural performance.
+• Discover how this innovative approach leverages advanced structural optimization techniques to enhance material efficiency and structural performance of printed patterns.

 • Explore the downstream benefits of QuickCast Air™: cleaner castings, less post-processing, and lower ash removal during burnout phases.

-• See how QuickCast Air™ can help you achieve cost competitiveness with traditional wax patterns, making 3D printed investment casting a reality for mass production.
+• See how QuickCast Air™ can help you achieve cost competitiveness with traditional wax patterns, making 3D printed investment casting patterns work for more parts and significantly higher quantities.

-Don't miss out on this opportunity to understand how QuickCast Air™ is transforming the investment casting industry.
+Don't miss out on this opportunity to learn how QuickCast Air™ is shifting the cost curve for the investment casting industry.

 Our Expert